-I also learned another lesson: you should NEVER rely on your mobile phone to get fast or even immediate assistance – not even in the German Alps.
+I also learned another lesson: you should NEVER rely on your mobile phone to get fast or even immediate assistance.
 Even today, in the world of smartphones, there are plenty of places in the mountains and elsewhere in the great outdoors where there is no reception.

 Flares could be useful in such a situation as well, even in alpine areas that are not remote or lonely.
 Why?
 Because even the more frequented massifs have routes that are tough to find and have areas that are well hidden and out of sight.
 In the event of an accident, the loud flare can be the decisive factor in rescuers finding you.

 Now, I even have a first-aid kit in my pack on easy hikes and for climbing trips – it’s basically a permanent fixture in the lid pocket of my pack.

 Speaking of climbing: Surprisingly, not having a first-aid kit when sport climbing seems to be the norm, even though the risk of injury is by no means less than it is while hill walking or during alpine adventures.
 This may be due to the fact that a lot of people rely on others having a kit with them in case of an emergency.